Skip to main content

 Why trust our experts?

-Mandeep Sohal, PharmD, has more than 7 years of experience in the pharmaceutical industry and is licensed in California.
-In his career, he’s had experience with specialty pharmacy, community pharmacy, pharmacy benefit management, and pharmaceutical manufacturers.
+Mandeep Sohal, PharmD, is a licensed pharmacist in California with over 7 years of experience.
+In his career, he’s worked in specialty and community pharmacy, pharmacy benefit management, and pharmaceutical manufacturers.

 Joshua Murdock, PharmD, BCBBS, is a licensed pharmacist in Arizona, Colorado, and Rhode Island.
 He has worked in the pharmacy industry for more than 10 years and currently serves as a pharmacy editor for GoodRx.